Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 Reddit user UrbsNomen summed it up bluntly

-“Yes, it’s much worse for both mental and physical health.
-I can say that as a person who was addicted to edging.”
-And that’s a common theme across recovery spaces: People start edging to avoid relapsing — but end up addicted to edging itself, trapped in a gray area that’s harder to escape.
+"Yes, it's much worse for both mental and physical health.
+I can say that as a person who was addicted to edging."
+That's the common arc across recovery spaces: people start edging to avoid relapsing — and end up addicted to edging itself, trapped in a gray zone that's harder to escape than the original habit.

 The Mental Health Effects Can Sneak Up On You